yashu762001/DuplicateToken/README.md

  <h2> Difficulties Faced : </h2>

  <ul>
-  <li> The maximum that I spent upon was writing a test for transfer function.
-Lots of errors were coming and Promise I was generating was not getting
+  <li> The maximum time that I spent upon was writing a test for transfer function.
+Lots of errors were coming and Promise I was generating was not getting resolved due to a error named Arithmetic Error.
+So basically I was updating balances but there I was subtracting tokens from someone who doesn't
-    resolved due to a error named Arithmetic Error.
-So basically I was updating balances but there I was subtracting tokens from someone who doesn't even hold them and since any new address holds 0 tokens so we cannot subtract any value from 0.
+    even hold them and since any new address holds 0 tokens so we cannot subtract any value from 0.
 It took me a bit of time to understand the error and the resolve it. </li>